gapth/emailinator/README.md

 The response JSON matches the `tasks_list` format used throughout the project.

+## Supabase web UI

+If you store tasks in Supabase, the service can serve a simple web interface backed directly by Supabase.
+Configure the Supabase project URL and anonymous key in the environment variables `SUPABASE_URL` and `SUPABASE_ANON_KEY`, then navigate to `/supabase` in the running service.
+The page prompts for an email and password and displays the tasks for the signed-in user.

 ## Supabase inbound-email function

 The repository includes a Supabase Edge Function at `supabase/functions/inbound-email` that inserts raw inbound messages into the `raw_emails` table and processes them through the OpenAI API to extract deduplicated tasks.
 The function authenticates with the caller's Supabase JWT.